 - Is your child forgetful, easily distracted or unfocused?

-- Does your child frequently climb up on things, disrupt others, or have rage attacks?
+- Does your child frequently climb up on things, disrupt others, or get very angry?

 - Does the behavior occur both at school and at home?

 - How long have you observed this kind of behavior in your child?